DCI Internship Opportunities

 - Appropriate decision-making ability

-The DCI internship program is designed for traditional undergraduate students currently completing a Bachelor’s degree from an accredited university or college.
+The DCI internship program is for undergraduate students currently completing a Bachelor’s degree from an accredited university or college.
 Minimum qualifications for interested applicants include:

 - completed two years of higher education (at least 60 academic credits)